top of page

 • Test on small areas first for delicate surfaces.

 Switching to homemade cleaners has been one of the most empowering shifts in my life.
-It’s not just about saving money or smelling pine and citrus when I wipe down the counters, it’s about peace of mind.
+It’s not just about saving money or enjoying the scent of pine and citrus when I wipe down the counters; it’s about peace of mind.
 I know what’s in my products, I know they’re safe for my family, and I know I’m making choices that respect the earth.

 So, the next time you reach for a bottle of cleaner, ask yourself: Do I want chemical residue, or do I want nature’s power in a bottle?